* Green groups say government should halt drilling plan

-WASHINGTON, Jan 3 (Reuters) - Opponents of Royal Dutch Shell’s ambitious Arctic oil program have called on the Obama administration to put offshore drilling plans in the region on hold after one of the company’s oil rigs broke away from tow boats in high seas and ran aground off Alaska.
+WASHINGTON, Jan 3 (Reuters) - Opponents of Royal Dutch Shell’s ambitious Arctic oil drilling program has called on the Obama administration to put offshore drilling plans in the region on hold after the dramatic grounding this week of Shell’s oil rig in Alaska.

 The Natural Resources Defense Council and The Wilderness Society on Thursday said the accident involving Shell’s Kulluk oil rig is new evidence that oil companies are not prepared to safely manage the extreme conditions of the Arctic.

-The 30-year-old Kulluk rig ran aground on New Year’s Eve in what were described as “near hurricane” conditions while it was being towed south for the winter.
+The 30-year-old Kulluk rig ran aground on New Year’s Eve in “near hurricane” conditions while it was being towed south for the winter.

-“This string of mishaps by Shell makes it crystal clear that we are not ready to drill in the Arctic,” Chuck Clusen, NRDC’s director of Alaska projects, told reporters in a teleconference.
+“This string of mishaps by Shell makes it crystal clear that we are not ready to drill in the Arctic,” Chuck Clusen, NRDC’s director of Alaska projects, told reporters during a teleconference.

-The green groups said they plan to send a letter to the Department of the Interior demanding that it stop issuing permits in the Arctic and that it prevent drilling in the sensitive area until it is determined that the environment can be fully protected.
+The green groups said they plan to send a letter to the Department of the Interior demanding that they stop issuing permits in the Arctic, and prevent drilling in the sensitive area until it is determined that the environment can be fully protected.

-The company has yet to complete a single well and gave up on plans to explore for oil last year after its required oil spill containment system was damaged during tests.
+The company has yet to complete a single well, giving up on plans to explore for oil last year after its required oil spill containment system was damaged during tests.

 Even without government action, the grounding of the Kulluk could threaten Shell’s 2013 drilling timetable because its oil-spill plans require a second rig to be available at all times in case a relief well needs to be drilled to kill a well.

-The Discoverer, owned by Noble Corp, is Shell’s other Alaska rig.
-The Kulluk, while owned by Shell, is operated by Noble.
+The Noble-owned Discoverer is Shell’s other Alaska rig.
+The Kulluk is also operated by Noble.

-While Shell has made the most progress toward exploring offshore Alaska for oil, ConocoPhillips also has significant holdings in the Chukchi Sea.
+While Shell has made the most progress toward exploring Alaska’s offshore for oil, ConocoPhillips also has significant holdings in the Chukchi Sea.